-Two Arrested after over 20 Grams of Fentanyl found in Bemidji Hotel Search
+Two Arrested After Over 20 Grams of Fentanyl Found in Bemidji Hotel Search

 According to a criminal complaint, members of the Paul Bunyan Task Force, Headwaters Task Force, and the FBI have been conducting an investigation on Paddy and Fairbanks for the last several months after receiving information they had been trafficking heroin and fentanyl to the Bemidji area.
 They had been reported as staying in hotels while in Bemidji.
 Paddy has had an active Federal Warrant for the last few months for 2nd Degree Aggravated Robbery.

-A female matching the description of Wendi Fairbanks was observed leaving a room in the hotel to retrieve a luggage cart, she then returned to the room.
-A few minutes later Paddy was seen pushing the cart towards the elevators.
-FBI agents arrested Paddy prior to him getting to the elevators, for his outstanding warrant.
-They searched Paddy and found a small metal container with a clear plastic baggie inside containing a white powdery substance suspected as being fentanyl and a hypodermic needle with several pieces of aluminum foil with a burnt substance were found in his pockets.
+A female matching the description of Wendi Fairbanks was observed leaving a room in the hotel to retrieve a luggage cart, where she then returned to the room.
+A few minutes later, Paddy was seen pushing the cart towards the elevators.
+FBI agents arrested Paddy prior to him getting to the elevators for his outstanding warrant.
+They searched Paddy and found a small metal container with a clear plastic baggie inside containing a white powdery substance suspected as being fentanyl, and a hypodermic needle with several pieces of aluminum foil with a burnt substance were found in his pockets.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.